ab-rnjn/chatbot/README.md

-# Backend
+## Backend

 Built on node.js

-Command to run :  `backend\src> node server.js`
+Command to run :  `chatbot-backend\src> node server.js`

 ## Fronted

 Built on Angular 7

-Command to run :  `frontend> ng s`
+Command to run :  `chatbot-frontend> ng s`

 ## Setup

-Run `npm i` in both "backend" and "frontend" folder to install required packages.
+Run `npm i` in both "chatbot-backend" and "chatbot-frontend" folder to install required packages.

 ### Database Used: MongoDB